 The Borders Railway is the northern section of the historical Waverley Route that once connected Edinburgh and Carlisle.
 The Waverley Route was closed in 1969 and this northern section from Edinburgh to Tweedbank was reinstated in 2015.
 The line connects Scotland's capital city to the beloved borderlands of Sir Walter Scott.
-It is the longest stretch of railway to be built in the United Kingdom for a hundred years.

 There are ten stations on this modern line and each one is the starting point of a different and unique adventure into the historical, natural and cultural heritage of this un-discovered part of Scotland.